Thai bronzeware

 Thai bronzeware is a little known Thai handicraft in making stone polished bronze bowls or "khan long hin," an art that has been handed down for six generations since the Ayutthaya era.

-This old traditional bronzeware craft is a specialty of the Baan Bu community in Bangkok Noi across on the Thonburi bank of the Chao Phraya, a craft that has survived for more than 200 years!
+This old traditional bronzeware craft is a specialty of the Ban Bu community in Bangkok Noi across on the Thonburi bank of the Chao Phraya, a craft that has survived for more than 200 years!

 Bowls and trays are made from smelting copper and tin to produce the bronze alloy sheet.
 These sheets are then heated in a charcoal fire and repeatedly hammered by two persons in turn to the required shape.
-It's a hot, laborious and tedious process.

 The next stage consists of grinding and smoothening the surface of the bowl to refine the shape further.
 The bowls and trays are traditionally polished with stone to a fine glossy finish.
 Intricate designs are then etched on to the surface.
 Designs can be done on request.